 Welcome to the Global Conservatoire

-The Global Conservatoire launches in 2021–22 with eight pilot courses.
+The Global Conservatoire launched in 2021–22 with eight pilot courses.

-The Global Conservatoire is a new digital learning environment, or “global classroom,” presented by Manhattan School of Music, the Royal College of Music (London), the Royal Danish Academy of Music, and the mdw – University of Music and Performing Arts Vienna.
+The Global Conservatoire is a digital learning environment, or “global classroom,” presented by Manhattan School of Music, the Royal College of Music (London), the Royal Danish Academy of Music, the mdw – University of Music and Performing Arts Vienna, and the program’s newest partner (as of April 2023), the Conservatorium van Amsterdam.

-The program brings faculty and students from each of the four institutional partners into asynchronous online classrooms, cultivating an international exchange of ideas and allowing students from four conservatories in three different time zones to work at their own pace, completing courses around busy rehearsal and practice schedules.
+The program brings faculty and students from each of the five institutional partners into asynchronous online classrooms, cultivating an international exchange of ideas and allowing students from five conservatories in three different time zones to work at their own pace, completing courses around busy rehearsal and practice schedules.

 The program’s online curriculum provides access to subjects unique to each partner school.